panoramic view of lago di como, tremezzina

 Odle Mountains

-Inarguably the most famous range of the Dolomites are the Odle Mountains, sandwiched between the Val di Funes and the Val Gardena in Puez-Odle Nature Park.
-You can climb them, but the safer bet is to just say you did in your Instagram caption.
+Inarguably the most famous range of the Dolomites, the Odle Mountains are sandwiched between the Val di Funes and the Val Gardena in Puez-Odle Nature Park.
+And for climbers, they’re legendary.

 Lake Como

-Lake Como (shaped like an upside-down "Y") is located in the foothills of the Alps and has been dubbed a "playground for the wealthy."
-With good reason: The dramatic shorelines are peppered with private waterfront villas and exquisite villages like Como, filled with Renaissance architecture, and Bellagio, filled with glamorous crowds.
-But mainly, because it's the vacation homeland of George Clooney.
+Perhaps the best-known location on this list thanks to George Clooney’s inability to stop talking about it (all that Nespresso and tequila will do that), Lake Como is located in the foothills of the Alps and has a reputation for being a playground for the wealthy.
+With good reason: The dramatic shorelines are peppered with private waterfront villas and exquisite villages like Como, filled with Renaissance architecture, and Bellagio, where glamorous crowds swarm the posh resorts.

 panoramic view from citta alta, columns of city gate and the wall of old castle covered with flowers

-This ancient town is the fourth-largest in Lombardy and fittingly sits just south of the Bergamo Alps (makes sense, right?).
-Although small, it's divided into two even smaller "centers," including the medieval hilltop town of Citta Alta (which means "upper city") that's completely surrounded by 16th-century cyclopic walls built to protect the town.
-And we imagine those intimidating pastel flowers covering them really do the trick.
+The fourth-largest city in Lombardy, this ancient village sits just south of the Bergamasque Alps.
+Although tiny, it's divided into two even smaller centers, including the medieval hilltop town of Citta Alta (Italian for “upper city”), that's completely surrounded by striking 16th-century cyclopic walls built for protection.

 Want more Thrillist?
 Follow us on Instagram, TikTok, Twitter, Facebook, Pinterest, and YouTube.